scholarships for military children, spouses, and veterans

 How do you get an Army scholarship?

-You can apply for an Army ROTC scholarship if you are a U.S. citizen between 17 and 26, a high school diploma or GED, a GPA of 2.50, and a minimum 920 on the SAT or 19 on the ACT.
+You can apply for an Army ROTC scholarship if you are a U.S. citizen between 17 and 26, have a high school diploma, have a GPA of 2.50, and meet the minimum 920 on the SAT or 19 on the ACT.

 Does VA pay for children’s college?